Compassionate Care Volunteers

 The Hospital Ministry is committed to ministering the love and compassion of Jesus Christ.
 Our Pastors, Parish Nurses, and Hospital Ministrants are driven to serve others, extending prayer and support to those who are recovering from illness or medical treatment in hospitals, hospice, rehabilitation, convalescent or nursing facilities.
 To volunteer, please contact Yovita Wooden.

-Home Communion is offered to members who are physically unable to attend worship services in-person.
+This Ministry is offered to members who are physically unable to attend worship services in-person.
 Trained ministrants are sent out once a month to share the sacrament of communion, reading of scripture, and prayer with those desiring to take communion.
-To volunteer, please contact Yovita Wooden.
+If you would like to receive communion in your home, contact Yovita Wooden.

 Through intercession, we partner with God to establish His heart, His will, and His purposes in our families, our church, our community, our nation, and the world.
 There are two ways to join the Prayer team: